-People with disability who identify in the LGBTIQ+ community experience compounding disadvantage.
+People with disability who identify in the LGBTQIA+ community experience compounding disadvantage.
 This means that the disadvantage they may experience due to disability can be made more impactful by their sexuality or gender or identity diversity.
-Our LGBTIQ+ community may be less likely to access the supports they need and champion their rights.
-We need to understand this, in order to advocate affectively for the rights of all people with disability.
+Our LGBTQIA+ community may be less likely to access the supports they need and champion their rights.
+We need to understand this, in order to advocate effectively for the rights of all people with disability.

-A lack of supports and services may lead to isolation and vulnerability, bullying, mental health issues and legal issues.
-Even when services are accessed, the needs of people with disability who identify as LGBTIQ+ can sometimes be ignored if services are not inclusive, safe and accessible.
-For example, LGBTIQ+ adults with intellectual disability living in supported accommodation may find expression of their sexual identity difficult in non-inclusive environments.
+A lack of supports and services may lead to isolation and vulnerability, bullying, and mental health issues.
+Even when services are accessed, the needs of people with disability who identify as LGBTQIA+ can sometimes be ignored if services are not inclusive, safe and accessible.
+For example, LGBTQIA+ adults with intellectual disability living in supported accommodation may find expression of their sexual identity difficult in non-inclusive environments.
 This is usually because assumptions are made and decisions about people with disability are made without them.

-Through communicating their sexuality or identity, some people who are LGBTIQ+ with disabilities may have lost vital family support to manage their disabilities and may find themselves distanced from peers with disabilities.
+Through communicating their sexuality or identity, some people who are LGBTQIA+ with disability may have lost vital family support to manage their disability and may find themselves distanced from peers with disability.
 In some circumstances, there can be a lack of communication and education between disability service providers and the wider LGBTIQ+ community.
-Sometimes they may also experience isolation and marginalisation within the LGBTIQ+ community.
+Sometimes they may also experience isolation and marginalisation within the LGBTQIA+ community.

-While there is limited research in disability and the LGBTIQ+ community, current research suggests that:
+While there is limited research in disability and the LGBTQIA+ community, current research suggests that:

-- People with disabilities may be at higher risk for sexual abuse, including intimate partner violence, than in the general population.
+- People with disability may be at higher risk for sexual abuse, including intimate partner violence, than in the general population.

-- Same-sex attracted, gender diverse and intersex (SSAGDI) young people with disabilities may be at higher risk for compromised sexual health due to a lack of appropriate sex education.
+- Same-sex attracted, gender diverse and intersex (SSAGDI) young people with disability may be at higher risk for compromised sexual health due to a lack of appropriate sex education.

-- SSAGDI young people with intellectual disabilities may feel ‘invisible’ if sexual health education is not inclusive.
+- SSAGDI young people with intellectual disability may feel ‘invisible’ if sexual health education is not inclusive.

-- People who are LGBTIQ+ with disabilities are often treated as heterosexual or non-sexual.
+- People who are LGBTQIA+ with disability are often treated as heterosexual or non-sexual.

-Providing information and opportunities for people with disabilities who are LGBTIQ+ to develop and express sexual orientation or gender identity can result in positive health outcomes.
-Avenues of sexual identity expression include conversation, reading material, social media and social groups, all of which can have a positive impact on the health and wellbeing of people who are LGBTIQ+ with a disability.
+Providing information and opportunities for people with disability who are LGBTQIA+ to develop and express sexual orientation or gender identity can result in positive health outcomes.
+Avenues of sexual identity expression include conversation, reading material, social media and social groups, all of which can have a positive impact on the health and well-being of people who are LGBTQIA+ with a disability.

 IF YOU NEED SUPPORT